jdeluyck/kcoreorg-website/_posts/2009/2009-12-13-rooting-the-htc-hero.md

 categories:
   - Android
 tags:
-  - Android
-  - hero
+  - android
-  - htc
+  - htc hero
   - root
 ---
 **Note: This is at your own risk.
 If you fry your phone, your problem, not mine.**